Urs3105/CYBERSECURITY-PROJECT/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.

 - _TODO: What does Filebeat watch for?_
--Answer: Filebeat enables analysts to monitor files for suspicious changes.
+***Answer:** Filebeat enables analysts to monitor files for suspicious changes.
 Filebeat can be used to collect, analyze and visualize ELK logs in a single command.Filebeat monitors, generate and organise the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing. is built to collect data about specific files on remote machines and must be installed on the VMs you want to monitor.

 - _TODO: What does Metricbeat record?_
-Answer: Metricbeat makes it easy to collect specific information about the machines in the network.
+***Answer:** Metricbeat makes it easy to collect specific information about the machines in the network.
 Metricbeat gathers a variety of metrics and statistics from a server(operating system and other services on the server).
 It then ships them to an output destination of choice.
 It could be to Elasticsearch,logstash or any other data processing platforms.
 The configuration details of each machine may be found below.